Gigi Meroni: Style of play

 Nicknamed La Farfalla Granata ("The Maroon Butterfly", as maroon is colour associated with Torino F.C.), Meroni was a quick, creative, agile, and modern right winger that wore the number 7 shirt.
 A diminutive, elegant, and highly talented player, with a slender build, who was regarded as one Italy's most promising wingers, his biggest strength was his excellent and unpredictable dribbling ability, which allowed him to trick and beat opposing defenders with feints.
 Due to his acceleration, speed, mobility, and technical skills, he would often undertake individual runs, coming face to face with the goalkeeper in one on one situations, after dribbling through the entire opposition defence, before scoring.
 Due to his playing position and unique offensive style of play, which combined searing pace with grace and outstanding technique, Meroni was often compared to George Best throughout his career, a comparison which was also strengthened due to their similar appearance, Beatles–inspired hairstyle, lifestyle off the pitch, and personality.

 Death

 On 15 October 1967, Meroni died at the age of 24.
-Shortly after the end of a 4–2 victory over Sampdoria, in which he was sent off, Meroni was hit by a car while recklessly crossing Corso Re Umberto in Turin with his friend and Torino teammate Fabrizio Poletti.
+Shortly after the end of a 4–2 victory over Sampdoria, in which he was sent off, Meroni was hit by a motorist while recklessly crossing Corso Re Umberto in Turin with his friend and Torino teammate Fabrizio Poletti.
+The vehicle driver and the man responsible for the tragedy was a fan called Attilio Romero, who 35 years later would become the president of the institution.